bullestock/heekscad/README-Unix.md

 This file describes how to build and install HeeksCAD under Unix systems.

-About this fork (github.com/bullestock/heekscad.git): I have built it successfully on Arch Linux as of August 2022, and the program is able to run.
+About this fork (github.com/bullestock/heekscad.git): I have built it successfully on Arch Linux using OpenCascade 7.6.3 as of January 2023, and the program is able to run.
 However, a number of wxWindows exceptions occur when using it.

 ## Requirements